BerkeleyLibrary/framework/README.md

 If any step fails, the build is aborted, further steps are cancelled, and the commit status is marked with a red "x" in the GitLab UI.
 If the overall build succeeds, your commit is marked with a green checkmark in the GitLab UI.

-### Staging

-Staging is pinned to the ":latest" version of the application.
-To deploy it, you need only push to the master branch and wait for GitLab to notify the #altmedia slack channel that the pipeline has succeeded.

 ---

 > **Failed Pipelines** If the pipeline fails, then most likely there was a failed test.
 This is a good thing — the tests (partially) protect you from pushing bad code.
 Go view the Jenkins Console output to see what happened.

 ---

+### Staging

+Staging is pinned to the ":latest" version of the application.
+To deploy it:

+- Push to the master branch.
+- Wait for GitLab to notify the #altmedia slack channel that the pipeline has succeeded, or visit the [job page](https://jenkins.lib.berkeley.edu/job/altmedia/) to track progress.
+- Open up the site and test: https://framework.ucblib.org/home.

 ### Production